-The company also has an excellent customer support and many helpful online tutorials to help you learn how to use their software as quickly as possible.
+The company also has an excellent customer support and many helpful online tutorials to help you learn how to use their software quickly.

 Wave is a cloud accounting software for small businesses.
 It’s straightforward to use and has a shallow price point for what it offers.

 Wave is also quite popular among small businesses, with many using it as their primary accounting platform.
 The interface is simple and intuitive, so you’ll be able to start using it right away.

 Sage Business Cloud Accounting is a cloud-based accounting solution for small businesses.
 It offers all the accounting features you need to run your business, including invoicing, payroll, inventory management, etc.

 Sage Business Cloud Accounting integrates with other popular online tools like Google Drive and Dropbox to store files in one central location easily.